dataliterate/css-sandbox-setter/README.md

-# CSS Sandbox Builder
+# CSS Sandbox Setter

+CSS Sandbox Setter setups a CSS Sandbox (OS X only).
+Use CSS Sandboxes to get the details right.
+Tweak your dropshadows, go responsive, refine web typography and test your design on different devices.

+A CSS Sandbox is a
+- place to experiment with CSS
-helps to setup a simple web project where you can experiment with CSS
+- simple web project with a clear filestucture
+- tiny server to utilize livereload

 ## Usage
 - Download this Repository